Modi holds bilateral meetings with PMs of Finland, Denmark, Iceland and Norway

 Prime Minister Modi also had an "excellent meeting" with his Finnish counterpart Juha Sipila.
 The two leaders discussed enhancing cooperation in trade and investment, renewable energy, space, waste management, start-up and education, Kumar said.

+"Prime Minister of Finland, Mr. Juha Sipila and I met in Stockholm today.
+We had excellent discussions on deepening avenues of cooperation between India and Finland," Modi said in a tweet.

-"Fruitful discussions with PM of #India @narendramodi in Stockholm.
-Recalled our first meeting in Mumbai in 2016 and had concrete negotiations how to promote our co-operation further in energy, space, education," Sipila tweeted after the meeting.
+Sipila also tweeted about the meeting, saying, "Fruitful discussions with PM of #India @narendramodi in Stockholm.
+Recalled our first meeting in Mumbai in 2016 and had concrete negotiations how to promote our cooperation further in energy, space, education."

 "Furthering India-Finland friendship...Prime Minister @juhasipila and PM @narendramodi had wide-ranging talks on expanding bilateral cooperation in areas such as science and energy," a tweet on the PMO Twitter handle said.